Ginger-Soy Glazed Salmon with Beet Slaw

 -In a small bowl, whisk together the orange juice, soy sauce, brown sugar, rice vinegar, lime juice, ginger and garlic.
 Pour the marinade into a shallow baking dish and add the salmon filets.
 Allow the salmon to marinate for ten minutes.
 Flip the filets and allow them to marinate for ten more minutes.
 (No need to refrigerate!)

--While your salmon is marinating, prepare your Asian Beet Slaw.
+-While your salmon is marinating, prepare your Beet Slaw.
 First, you’ll need to toast the sesame seeds.
 Heat a small pan over medium heat.
 When hot, add the sesame seeds and toast for about 1 minute until they are golden brown.

 -In a small bowl, combine the soy sauce, rice vinegar, lime juice, honey, ginger and garlic.
 Pour dressing over the beet slaw and toss to coat.
 Set aside while you cook your salmon.